DavidFernandezUD/Checkmate-Online/README.md

 where each type of peace is represented with a 64 bit number.
 This allows for efficient bit-wise operations in the backend.
 This speed is necessary for the chess engine to get to suficient depth in the move tree.
-After reaching the specified depth, the algorythm will use an evaluation function to theterminen each of the possible positions at that depth and will return the best move assuming optimum play by booth players.
+After reaching the specified depth, the algorythm will use an evaluation function to determine a score for every possible positions at that depth and will return the best move assuming optimum play by booth players.

 On the client-server side we have implemented the UCI "Univarsal Chesss Interface" open